 As a result, these same many are forced to explore other alternatives – one of them being cannabis.
 And, believe it or not, some are experiencing relief for the first time.

-However, before we deep dive into that, let’s start with the basics of back muscle tension.
+However, before we deep dive into that, let’s start with the basics of back muscle pain and tension.

 What Causes Tension in Your Back Muscles?